Photorealistic renders of a watch case

 Accurate 3D Modeling

 - Precise Geometry & Scale: The 3D model is the base for everything that follows.
 So it must accurately represent the product’s true dimensions, proportions, and intricate details.
 Even slight inaccuracies can make the render feel artificial.
+At House of Blue Beans, geometrical accuracy down to fractions of a millimeter is attained.
+Tolerance level of ± 0.2 mm is attained on critical dimensions.
+This helps us accurately produce hole patterns, chamfers, stitch lines and faithful silhouettes.

 - Clean Topology: Well-constructed models with efficient polygon flow allow for better surface shading and texture application.